Boris Johnson: Brexit campaign: 2015–2016

 In February 2016, Johnson endorsed Vote Leave in the "Out" campaign for the 2016 European Union membership referendum.
 Following this announcement, which was interpreted by financial markets as making Brexit more probable, the pound sterling slumped by nearly 2% against the US dollar, reaching its lowest level since March 2009.

 In April 2016, in response to a comment by President Barack Obama that Britain should remain in the European Union, Johnson wrote an "ancestral dislike" of Britain owing to his "part-Kenyan" background may have shaped Obama's views.
 Several politicians condemned his comments as racist and unacceptable.
 Conversely, former Conservative Party leader Iain Duncan Smith and UK Independence Party (UKIP) leader Nigel Farage defended them.

 Johnson supported Vote Leave's statement that the government was committed to Turkish accession to the EU.
 Vote Leave was accused of implying that 80 million Turks would come to the UK if it stayed in the EU.
 When interviewed in January 2019, he said he had not mentioned Turkey during the campaign.
 In a televised debate on 22 June 2016, Johnson declared 23 June could be "Britain's independence day".
 According to James Murdoch, Johnson did not believe the Brexit referendum would pass and when, during a meeting between him and other executives of Fox News, he was asked its potential result he replied "We'll see".

 Following the victory of the "Leave" campaign, Cameron resigned.
-Johnson was widely regarded as the front-runner to succeed him.
-Johnson announced he would not stand in the Conservative leadership election.
+Johnson was widely regarded as the front-runner to succeed him in the consequent Conservative leadership election but announced he would not stand.
 Shortly before this, Michael Gove, hitherto a Johnson ally, concluded that Johnson "cannot provide the leadership or build the team for the task ahead".
 The Daily Telegraph called Gove's comments "the most spectacular political assassination in a generation".
 Johnson endorsed Andrea Leadsom's candidature, but she dropped out, leaving Theresa May to be elected uncontested.